 The atmosphere of a university is often determined by its size.
 Smaller universities can sometimes have a better sense of community but larger ones may have more facilities etc.

 It can be difficult to put your finger on what appeals about a certain university.
 The best way to tell whether the general atmosphere might suit you is to visit it.
+Universities offer open days to prospective students which allow you to look around the facilities and accommodation, so visit institutions' websites to find out when the next open day events are.

 It’s obviously important to have a decent library, computer access and a well-run careers service, but other things may also be important to you.